FAQs

 Are the Illuminations only on at weekends?

-The entertainment and parade of decorated boats are only on at weekends, but the Lights themselves can be viewed free of charge every weekday from 6pm to midnight.
+The entertainment and parade of decorated boats are only on at weekends, but the Lights themselves can be viewed free of charge every weekday from 6pm (or when it goes dark) to midnight.

 When are the fireworks?

-A fireworks finale was scheduled to happen on every Saturday in October in 2023, including the last Sunday night, 29 October.
-The display is set off from the cliffs on the far side of the river at 9pm (8pm on 29th October) and cannot be viewed from Lovers' Walks.
+A fireworks finale is scheduled to happen on every Saturday in October and the last Sunday, 27 October.
+The display is set off from the cliffs on the far side of the river at 8.30pm and cannot be viewed from Lovers' Walks.
 This area is cleared prior to the fireworks display.
 Fireworks can be viewed from most areas of Derwent Gardens.

 How long does the fireworks display last?